Updated Career Story

 Greatest Accomplishment

-However, my greatest accomplishment is the launch of JoyReturns.com.
 While creating the blog, I decided not to reveal all the details of Joe’s death.
-What is relevant is that he died and these are the adventures encountered during my recovery.
-That decision led me to establish a four part blog purpose:
+What is relevant is that he died and these are the stories of my adventures since his passing.

-Focus
+Blog’s Focus

-a wiNdow of opportunity.
+“a wiNdow of opportunity.

 "Express Yourself"